larsrh/website/topics/crdt/03-lattices.md

 {% include float_picture.html src="topics/crdt/semilettuce.jpg" text="A semi-lettuce" %}

-At this point I have to tell you that I lied to you again.
+At this point, I have to tell you that I lied to you again.
 The structure that's defined above is actually not a lattice, but only a semilattice; more precisely, a _join-semilattice_.
 The reason is that a lattice also needs another operation: _meet_, the opposite of _join_.
 For sets, that would be intersection.